Organize Your Family Documents

 Organize Your Folder Structure

 A digital file system can be organized in a similar way.
-As an example, I have a folder labeled “Surnames”.
 Where you store this digital folder in your computer’s document folder is up to you.
-I keep my “Surnames” folder under a general “Family History” folder on my computer.
+As an example, I have a folder labeled “Surnames” and keep my “Surnames” folder under a general “Family History” folder in the “Documents” folder on my computer.

 Under the “Surnames” folder, I have a variety of subfolders with the family surnames.
 They will sort alphabetically (A to Z).